The Name of the Game Is Kill!: Plot

-A man resting in a rural southwest setting is bludgeoned with a replica Venus Di Milo statue and his body dragged to an open fire.
+A man resting in a rural southwest setting is bludgeoned with a replica Venus de Milo statue and his body dragged to an open fire.

 Symcha Lipa (Jack Lord), a Hungarian born and raised drifter, is resting at the side of a dusty Arizona road.
 He is picked up by Mickey Terry (Susan Strasberg), who drives him to her home and offers him a shower before he goes on his way.
 Mickey lives with her mother and two sisters, but only the older sister, Diz (Collin Wilcox Paxton), is there at the time.
 The sisters have a brief argument, with Diz implying that Mickey picked up Lipa to be her latest sexual partner.
 They are joined by the youngest sister, Nan (Tisha Sterling), who has just been expelled from school for her latest incident of misbehavior, and the mother (T.C.
 Jones).

-The next morning when Lipa leaves the Terry home he is run down by a car coming up behind him.
+The next morning when Lipa leaves the Terry home, he is run down by a car coming up behind him.
 He is knocked unconscious and spends three days in hospital, but suffers no lasting injuries.
 The investigating sheriff cautions him about the Terry household, telling him mysterious things have happened there, including the disappearance of Julio Lamberto, a man who spent time with the Terry women.

 Despite the warning, Lipa returns to the Terry home.
 Only Diz is there at the time.
 They have a long talk and Diz tells him about the time years before when her mother killed her abusive father.
 Later, greatly agitated, she tries to kiss Lipa, saying she wants to save him from Mickey.
 He easily moves away from her.

 When the other three women return home, Lipa asks the mother if he can work in the family business in return for room and board.
 His offer is accepted.
 Lipa goes to Mickey and they too have a long conversation.
 Mickey tells him she has fallen in love with him, but he tells her his capacity for love was lost in the aftermath of the Hungarian Revolution of 1956.
 Mickey talks to Lipa about her father, and also mentions she had been involved with Julio Lamberto.
 Even though Lipa had previously told Mickey she was moving too fast in their relationship, they become lovers and decide to move to San Francisco.